 - Scrub down bricks with mild detergent and scrub brush.
 Or use a power washer, if you haven't done this in an earlier step.
 If you have mold and/or mildew, remove by adding 1 part of ordinary household bleach to 3 parts water.
 Moss is relatively simple to kill with a spray-on fluid such as Bayer 2-in-1 Moss and Algae Killer.

-- Roll, brush, or spray on coat of conditioner paint such as Sherwin-Williams Loxon.
+- Roll, brush, or spray on a coat of conditioner paint such as Sherwin-Williams Loxon.

 - Let the conditioner dry for 3 hours.
 Be careful not to let too much time pass or the surface will get dirty and need to be recleaned.

-- Paint with coat of 100% acrylic elastomeric wall coating similar to Valspar Duramax.
+- Paint with a coat of 100% acrylic elastomeric wall coating similar to Valspar Duramax.

 - Let dry thoroughly.

-- Paint second coat of elastomeric wall coating.
+- Paint a second coat of elastomeric wall coating.